-The "Firewall" app is a traditional firewall used to block and/or flag TCP and UDP sessions passing through the NG Firewall using rules.
+The "Firewall" app is a traditional firewall that blocks and flags TCP and UDP sessions passing through the NG Firewall using rules.
 The Firewall app provides the same functionality as the traditional "firewall" - the ability to use rules to control which computers communicate on a network.

-This section discusses the different settings and configuration options available for Firewalls.
+This section reviews the different settings and configuration options available for Firewalls.